An Inside Look at Tom Brady the Father vs. the Football Star

 We're not entirely sure what was supposed to be annoying about the interaction.
 Vivian seems perfectly normal.

-Ben and Vivian make another appearance when they pose for pics with mom and dad when they're all dressed up to go out to a team event.
+She and Ben make another appearance when they pose for pics with their mom and dad when they're all dressed up to go out to a team-related gala.

 Keith Bedford/The Boston Globe via Getty Images